aristanetworks/anta/demo/README.md

-Lets use this repository with an ATD (Arista Test Drive) lab.
+Here's the instructions to use this repository with an ATD (Arista Test Drive) lab.

 ## Set up an ATD instance